bgoonz/docs-collection/github/packages/learn-github-packages/deleting-a-package.md

 ---
 title: Deleting a package
-intro: 'You can delete a version of a {% ifversion not ghae %}private{% endif %} package using GraphQL or on {% data variables.product.product_name %}.'
+intro: "You can delete a version of a {% ifversion not ghae %}private{% endif %} package using GraphQL or on {% data variables.product.product_name %}."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 versions:
-  ghes: '>=2.22 <3.1'
+  ghes: ">=2.22 <3.1"
-  ghae: '*'
+  ghae: "*"
 ---

 {% data reusables.package_registry.packages-ghes-release-stage %}